 The City Law School began life way back in 1852 as the Inns of Court School of Law, a combined effort between the four Inns of Court to deliver barrister training.
 Soon after the bar vocational training market was opened up in the late 90s, breaking the Inns’ monopoly, City University took over the course.
 It continues to be delivered mostly at the original Inns of Court School of Law campus in Gray’s Inn.

 The mixed nature of the course is reflected in those who take it.
 Oxbridge graduates with starred firsts and pupillages lined up at the nation’s leading sets rub shoulders with candidates with considerably less impressive CVs who will face a battle to secure places in chambers.
-There are also a fair proportion of international students on the BPTC at City, many of whom will use the qualification to return to practice in their home jurisdiction.
+There are also a fair proportion of international students on the Bar Course at City, many of whom will use the qualification to return to practise in their home jurisdiction.

 For those without pupillage, there is an active careers service.
 Students can make appointments to discuss the application process and have mock interviews.
 There are also regular events, with practitioners from the many nearby chambers popping in to give talks about how to make it into the profession.
 This is a major plus of doing the Bar Course in London.

 A major negative is of course the cost.
 While not (quite) the most expensive, the City Bar Course doesn’t come cheap.
 Students understandably struggle with the £16,500 price tag.
 When combined with the cost of living in the capital, it means the course is out of reach of many unless they have secured a scholarship (from the Inns of Court or City directly).
 One puts it like this: “[The course is] ludicrously expensive to the point where it prevents pursuit of a legal career for those without a scholarship or steadfast, relentless, iron will to succeed.”